C (programming language): C as an intermediate language

 C is sometimes used as an intermediate language by implementations of other languages.
 This approach may be used for portability or convenience; by using C as an intermediate language, additional machine-specific code generators are not necessary.
 C has some features, such as line-number preprocessor directives and optional superfluous commas at the end of initializer lists, that support compilation of generated code.
 However, some of C's shortcomings have prompted the development of other C-based languages specifically designed for use as intermediate languages, such as C--.
 Also, contemporary major compilers GCC and LLVM both feature an intermediate representation that is not C, and those compilers support front ends for many languages including C.

-End-user applications

-C has also been widely used to implement end-user applications.
-However, such applications can also be written in newer, higher-level languages.
+Computationally intensive libraries

+C enables programmers to create efficient implementations of algorithms and data structures, because the layer of abstraction from hardware is thin, and its overhead is low, an important criterion for computationally intensive programs.
+For example, the GNU Multiple Precision Arithmetic Library, the GNU Scientific Library, Mathematica, and MATLAB are completely or partially written in C. Many languages support calling library functions in C; for example, the Python-based framework NumPy uses C for the high-performance and hardware-interacting aspects.

+Other languages are written in C

+A consequence of C's wide availability and efficiency is that compilers, libraries and interpreters of other programming languages are often implemented in C. For example, the reference implementations of Python, Perl, Ruby, and PHP are written in C.

 Limitations

+Ritchie himself joked about the limitations of the language that he created:

-While C has been popular, influential and hugely successful, it has drawbacks, including:
+While C is popular, influential and hugely successful, it has drawbacks, including: